J-lewen/erp/content.en/docs/table-of-contents/training/part_1.md

 Next, you'll need to download [EEGLAB](https://sccn.ucsd.edu/eeglab/download.php).
 EEGLAB is super handy open-access software intended for research purposes.
 EEGLAB is a necessary pre-requisite to ERPLAB, with which we'll conduct most of our pre-processing.

 > **Steps**: Download EEGLAB from the above link.
 Extract the folder, then open MATLAB.
-Nativate to 'set path', which you can find in the Home tab in the Environment section.
+Navigate to 'set path', which you can find in the Home tab in the Environment section.
 Select 'Add Folder' and navigate to the EEGLAB folder.
 You may then wish to select EEGLAB in the 'MATLAB search path' list and move it to the top, with the help of the 'Move to top' button on the left-hand side.
 For more details, click [here](https://sccn.ucsd.edu/eeglab/downloadtoolbox.php/download.php)

 Finally, you will need to download [ERPLAB](https://github.com/lucklab/erplab/releases), some more great open-access software that will enable you to conduct pretty much any pre-processing operation you could want.

 > **Steps**: Download ERPLAB from the above link.
-Extract the folder, Then place the extracted ERPLAB folder intp your EEGLAB plugins folder.
+Extract the folder, Then place the extracted ERPLAB folder into your EEGLAB plugins folder.
 >
 >(e.g., C:/Users/Jen/Documents/MATLAB/eeglab2022.0/plugins/)